Kenishi/DroidNavi/pyqt-ui/src/README.txt

 11) If everything worked correctly, you should see a "Phone Connected" screen pop up in the bottom right hand corner of your desktop screen.
 You should now receive alerts when you get a call or have missed calls.
-12) Press Home.
-Pressing "Back" may cause the application to exit.

 What is this?
 =============